JeimyGar/Bellabeat_Case_Study/README.md

 ![bella1](https://github.com/user-attachments/assets/c317dd0b-6f87-44b8-9bc2-eaf6d9ff51f0)

 2. This Pie chart shows the break down of proportion in activity level minutes.
 The activity levels here mentioned are lightly active, very active and fairly active.
 These activity levels are determined by monitoring heart rate.
-As we can see, most user opt for light activities.
+As we can see, most user spend their time doing light activities.
 ![bella2](https://github.com/user-attachments/assets/b09bdca7-ca90-4c7e-b30b-eefc70959da6)

 3. In this bar box and whisker plot I plotted the weight distribution of the participants.
 We can see that the average weight for these is 176 lbs.
 The interquartile range is from 200 to 138 lbs with a max weight of 286 and a min weight of 118.